TheDizzler/DXTKGui/README.md

 >- when a control with a scrollbar has items removed from it dynamically, the scrubber doesn't resize properly

 ##TODO:
+>- A Panel for adding controls - this could be used to greatly reduce draw speeds
+	when using multiple controls
 >- ~~find out how to purge all the reported live objects ':/~~ Live objects ARE being released but after the debug report. <- FIXED ~~Still have some outstanding internal refernces.~~ Most appear gone
->- ListBox draw speed can be improved greatly (too much text)
 >- Controller controlled controls (joysticks)
 >- Dialog Box - allow hyphenating of words that can't fit on one line with option to turn on/off (currently puts whole word on next line or puts break in word)
+>- Horizontal scrollbar
 >- TexturePanel - add horizontal scrolling
->- A Panel for adding controls?
+>- Scrollbar that can be slapped on to anything
 >- Dialog Box - allow custom bg image;
->- Scrollbar that can be slapped on to anything; horizontal scrolling
 >- List Box - multi-select; test adding, removing, clearing items live
 >- Radio Buttons
->- Slider
+>- Slider control
 >- Combo Box - allow custom frame/bg image
 >- ListBox - allow custom frame/bg image
 >- put default images into a spritesheet
->- tooltips?
 >- More Primitive Shapes - if I feel they might be useful
 >- Other stuff I can't think of at the moment
 >- demo and how-to videos